 There were stinking lives, stinking marriages, and stinking families.
 Paul proposed to Titus a two-part plan: regular systematic teaching in the church gatherings and private one-on-one discipling sessions for focused applications of the sanctifying Word.

-As believers this morning we are on the journey of new beginnings through Christ— energized each step of the way by grace.
+As believers we are on the journey of new beginnings through Christ—energized each step of the way by grace.

-Titus 2 is a roadmap for all who want their life to count.
+Titus two is a road map for all who want their life to count.
 It is God’s pathway of disciplines to choose each day in the power of the Spirit of grace.

 Christ’s Church Used Grace Energized Coaches in Godly Living

-Titus 2 woman understand that there are three specific life long priorities that make a wonderful start:
+Titus two women understand that there are three specific life-long priorities that make a wonderful start:

-1. Decide that you will make your own husband your number one most important human relationship of life over all others including your parents, brothers, sisters, and friends.
-2. Start to seek your husband’s friendship and love ahead of all other human relationships including your children.
-3. Begin examining your lifestyle, and schedule, to see if you are intentionally “spoiling your husband rotten…” if you are doing so as a way of life, then you can be sure that you are his best friend and are truly “loving” your husband.
+- Begin examining your lifestyle and schedule to see if you are intentionally “spoiling your husband rotten.”
+If you are doing so as a way of life, then you can be sure that you are his best friend and are truly “loving” your husband.

 Wives energized by grace become a beacon of Christ’s love reflecting to an empty and hopeless world that true love is possible and can be shared for as long as you live.